bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 	Jt = nothing, d2F = nothing, kwargs...)
 ```

 where the options are as above except with have two parameter axis `lens1, lens2` which are used to locate the bifurcation points.
-See [Temperature model](@ref) for an example of use.
+See [Temperature model (simplest example for equilibria)](@ref) for an example of use.

 ## Advanced use